 There are the pictures taken the night before the surgery.
 There's one of the thick bandages and the drain tube and its attached bulb that I had in me and on me for three days after the surgery.
 There are pictures of my body freed from the bandages, unflinching pictures of my naked chest and its big red scar.

-Then, two years later, came photos of my chest all healed, my body about ten pounds heavier but quite strong again - and my broad smile, reflecting my new joy and inner peace.
+Then, two years later, came photos of my chest all healed, my body several pounds heavier but quite strong again — and my broad smile, reflecting my new joy and inner peace.

 If I had had a double mastectomy, perhaps I would have felt differently.
 As I mentioned earlier, if I were to lose both breasts, I'm pretty sure I would elect to wear prostheses most of the time, but to go braless and flat-chested at other times, especially in the summer.
 I very much dislike hot weather, and as every woman knows, any bra, even a cotton one, adds significantly to summertime discomfort.
 It's amazing how the little things can hold in body heat.